DIVD-NL/web-csirt/csirt.divd.nl/_posts/21-05-09-Phishing-slachtoffer-notificatie.md

 At the end of March, criminals were engaged in a phishing campaign largely targeting US organizations and users of Active Directory Federation Services (ADFS).

-While researching this phishing campaign, a independent security researcher discovered that the phishing infrastructure leaked the captured usernames and passwords because it improperly secured certained directories.
+While researching this phishing campaign, an independent security researcher discovered that the phishing infrastructure leaked the captured usernames and passwords because it improperly secured certain directories.

 The DIVD CSIRT has been given the harvested credentials to inform potential victims.